 Because biodiversity dynamics could be rather complex, with clades either expanding, at equilibrium and even declining in diversity, simple metrics like the average rate of diversification might not be able to separate them (Quental & Marshall, 2010).
 The use of an average rate as a descriptor of a clade diversification dynamics assumes (or at least equates to) a scenario of expanding diversity (Quental & Marshall, 2010), and it might be especially problematic if lineages have a carrying capacity because the average rate might be diluted as time goes by (Rabosky, 2009).
 Moreover, with an average rate is not possible to distinguish between speciation and extinction rates or to test directly the effect of one trait on diversification dynamics.
 Ideally one would use more complex tests, but that would require a lot more phylogenetic data than what is currently available.
 Additionally, the ecological data is scarce, and the identification of root associations might be complicated by inconsistent applications of definitions (Brundrett, 2008).
 Thus, our study points out the need for more accurate ecological knowledge on plants species and their mycorrhizal state.
 Overall, we used a relatively simple and limited macroevolutionary method and our conclusions arose from a limited ecological and phylogenetic data.
-These conclusions might be tested in future studies, when more data on mycorrhizal states and more complete phylogenies of plants are available.
+These conclusions might be revisited in future studies, when more data on mycorrhizal states and more complete phylogenies of plants are available.